xk-huang/HuatuoGPT-Vision/README.md

 > To reproduce our results, please train the model using a combination of the PubMedVision dataset and LLaVA's dataset.

 > **Update (April 23, 2025):**
-> We release our training process using an updated architecture.
+> We release our training process using an newer architecture.
 Given that the original LLaVA codebase are relatively outdated, we’ve transitioned to a cleaner and more efficient training framework based on [Qwen2.5-VL](https://github.com/QwenLM/Qwen2.5-VL).
 > The Qwen2.5-VL architecture is more compatible with Huggingface Transformers, making both training and deployment easier, and it offers better support for image processing.  **We strongly recommend using Qwen2.5-VL.** (Note: Use the latest Transformers library for Qwen2.5-VL compatibility.)

 - **Step 1: Initialize Qwen2.5-VL with LLMs**